Frechmatz/java-sound-server/README.md

 # java-sound-server

-An experimental Audio-Output Server using the Java Sound API.
+An experimental Audio-Output "Speaker Server" using the Java Sound API.
 Opens a port to which a client can connect and play audio.

 The protocol as well as the represention of messages are work in progress.